numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_compressor.md

 # Deeper Dive: Modular Components

-In the previous guide, we showed how to solve a consistent linear system in just a few lines of codes.
+In the previous guide, we showed how to solve a consistent linear system in just a few lines of code.
 That example used the default configurations of the [`Kaczmarz` solver](@ref Kaczmarz) solver, which is highly effective for many standard problems.

 However, the true power of **RLinearAlgebra.jl** lies in its high degree of modularity and flexibility.
-You can fine-tune the solver's behavior by combining different ingradients, like cooking a fine dish, to tackle specific challenges, improve performance, or implement more complex algorithms.
+You can fine-tune the solver's behavior by combining different ingredients, like cooking a fine dish, to tackle specific challenges, improve performance, or implement more complex algorithms.